Scroll To See More Images

 CeCe Winans – 12 Grammys

 Winans is a gospel singer who has won 12 Grammys.
-Her first was in 1988 for Best Soul Gospel Performance, while her most recent was 2018 for Best Gospel Album for Let Them Fall in Love.
+Her first was in 1988 for Best Soul Gospel Performance, while one of her most recent was 2018 for Best Gospel Album for Let Them Fall in Love.

 Shirley Caesar – 11 Grammys

 Caesar is a gospel singer who boasts 11 Grammys.
 In 2017, she was honored with a Lifetime Achievement Award.

 Chaka Khan is tied for 11th most awarded woman in Grammys history.
 She won her first Grammy in 1975 for her song “Tell Me Something Good” as part of the band Rufus.
 One of her most recent Grammys came in 2008 for her album Funk This and her song “Disrespectful” with Mary J. Blige.

 Bonnie Raitt – 10 Grammys